DrSkippy/Data-Science-45min-Intros/jq-102/README.md

 cat top_n.json | jq '.data[0:10][].value'
 ```

-Hm...looks like we have a proble: we need to get the counts and the terms on the same line.
+Hm...looks like we have a problem: we need to get the counts and the terms on the same line.
 The trick is to select items according to a condition.
 This will require two new function: `select` and `contains`.

 ```